EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 {: #fig-sigma title="Authenticated encryption variant of the SIGMA-I protocol."}
 {: artwork-align="center"}

 The parties exchanging messages are called Initiator (I) and Responder (R).
-They exchange identities and ephemeral public keys, compute the shared secret, and derive symmetric application keys.
+They exchange ephemeral public keys, compute the shared secret, and derive symmetric application keys.

 * G_X and G_Y are the ECDH ephemeral public keys of I and R, respectively.